belveder79/NIUScooterHacking/README.md

 Below there are a few links to upgrade the firmware of the scooter with a modified Android app.
 During any update, the controller does not send the usual packages.
 Therefore, the ESP will go to sleep, which leads to upgrade failure.

-If you are trying to update the firmware of the scooter, make sure that you ***disable the `runULP.be` *** before doing so.
+If you are trying to update the firmware of the scooter, make sure that you ***disable the*** `runULP.be` script before doing so.
 It is fine to add a `return` statement as the first line in the script, which can be easily removed after the upgrade has succeeded.

 ### Parts list